xwu/xwu-swift-numerics/fp-part-2.md

 > [— Stephen Canon, Sep.
 12, 2016][ref 12-2]

 The Swift standard library provides binary floating-point types.
-Foundation offers a decimal floating-point type discussed below, and alternative implementations that adhere to IEEE 754, such as those from [IBM][ref 12-3] (ICU License) or [Intel][ref 12-4] (BSD License) can be wrapped in Swift.
+Foundation offers a decimal floating-point type discussed later; alternative implementations that adhere to IEEE 754, such as those from [IBM][ref 12-3] (ICU License) or [Intel][ref 12-4] (BSD License), can be wrapped in Swift.
 Third-party libraries can provide a [fixed-width rational type][ref 12-5], and existing libraries with C interfaces can be wrapped to provide an arbitrary-precision rational type (or one can be implemented natively in Swift).

 [ref 12-1]: https://forums.swift.org/t/rationalizing-floatingpoint-conformance-to-equatable/6861/82
 [ref 12-2]: https://forums.swift.org/t/provide-native-decimal-data-type/4003/4